utecht/ngErrors/README.md

 ## Installation

 Drop into place and add ErrorService to your providers and ErrorComponent to your declarations.
-Then drop the <app-error></app-error> someone higher up in your templates.
+Then drop the `<app-error></app-error>` somewhere higher up in your templates.
 This requires bootstrap4 for proper styling.

 ## Usage

-The ErrorService has a function announceError(title: string, description: string, severity: number).
+The ErrorService has a function `announceError(title: string, description: string, severity: number)`.
 Calling this function from anywhere will cause a new error to appear with color determined by the severity.

 | Severity | Bootstrap Class |
 | -------- | --------------- |